jessbispo/jessbispo/README.md

 <br>

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React.
+- 👨‍💻 I’m currently working on web development technologies like Nodejs and React.
 - 📚 I’m currently learning about Frontend and Backend technologies.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 <br>